 Are video job interviews becoming the new norm?
-As remote work and global positions grow in popularity, video interviews turn into an essential part of the hiring process.
-Regardless of whether you’re a seasoned professional or a recent graduate, a video job interview doesn’t have to be nerve-racking.
-With the right mindset, practice, and understanding of video interviewing, you can easily ace the interview.
+As remote work and global positions grow in popularity, video interviews become an essential part of the hiring process.
+Whether you’re a seasoned professional or a recent graduate, a video job interview doesn’t have to be nerve-racking.
+You can easily ace the interview with the right mindset, practice, and understanding of video interviewing.

 Here are six video job interview tips that will help you make a lasting impression